daschatten/salt_hierarchy_pillar/README.md

 ### Merge order

-1. Pillar hierarchy for given `minion_id` is built bottom (host data) up (e.g. zone data) according to given `_parent` keys (or whatever is defined manually).
-Values in lower levels always takes precedence.
+1. Pillar hierarchy for given `minion_id` is built bottom (host data) up (e.g. zone data) according to given `_merge` keys (or whatever is defined manually).
+Existing values takes precedence.
+If '_merge' key is a list then it will processed FIFO (first in first out, meaning items at beginning of list take precedence over items at the end of the list.

 2. Pillar data from earlier running pillar modules is merged in (Pillar hierarchy from 1 takes precedence).